tao-bai/attack-and-defense-methods/README.md

 43. `ARXIV` [A closer look at accuracy vs. robustness]
 44. `ICLR` [Adversarially robust transfer learning]
 45. `ARXIV` [On Saliency Maps and Adversarial Robustness]
+46. `ARXIV` [On Detecting Adversarial Inputs with Entropy of Saliency Maps]

 ### 2021